Home

 function Purpose

-MeadCo.ScriptX.Print.UI.PageSetup(function (bAccepted) {} )
+MeadCo.ScriptX.Print.UI.PageSetup(function (bAccepted) {} ) A page setup dialog, headers and footers etc.

 See also: